pachun/blog/posts/2025-09-17-organizing-z-indices.md

 I've been working on a react native application that uses react-native-reanimated animations.

-To prioritize the order of which components should be displayed over others, I'd been assigning things arbitrary `zIndex` values in their `style`s props.
-Once there were a handful of components with a `zIndex`, I found myself jumping between files, writing down component names and their corresponding `zIndex` in order to add new animations.
+To prioritize the order of which components display over others during animations, I've been assigning semi-arbitrary `zIndex` values.
+Today I added a new animation and found myself jumping between files, writing down component names and their corresponding `zIndex`.

 Here are my notes: